Despite all the many changes to SEO practice over the years, keyword research remains one of the most fundamental SEO tasks.

 If they’ve been in the game longer than you, they have probably uncovered and capitalized on many more opportunities, whether they found them by careful research or just stumbled upon them.

-Many SEO tools will show you the top-ranking keywords for a given domain, but you may need to invest in one of the paid tools to delve into all the levels I discuss below.
+Many SEO tools will show you the top-ranking keywords for a given domain, but you may need to invest in one of the paid tools to delve deeper.

 Let’s look at some different ways of approaching competitive keyword research.